Knowledge base

 To do this:

-1. Click here to access the management of your product Auth on the Infomaniak Manager (need help?).
+- Click here to access the management of your Auth product on the Infomaniak Manager (need help?).

-5. In the URL field, specify the domain name corresponding to your WordPress site followed by /openid-connect-authorize (refer to the GitHub documentation if necessary).
+- In the URL field, enter the domain name corresponding to your WordPress site, followed by

-7. Carefully note the 2 pieces of information obtained upon completion of your OAuth2 application:
+- Carefully note the 2 pieces of information obtained when finalizing your OAuth2 application:

 B. Configure the WordPress extension